juharris/train-pytorch-in-js/README.md

 We'll run another ONNX graph to compute the weight updates.
 This repo has an example for an [Adam](https://arxiv.org/abs/1412.6980) optimizer [here](./export/optim/adam.py).

-The optimizer is kept separate for a few reasons:
+The optimizer graph is kept separate from the gradient graph for a few reasons:
-* You can easily swap it for a different optimizer.
+* You can easily swap the optimizer for a different optimizer while using the same gradient graph.
 * Historically, putting the model's gradient graph and the optimizer graph together was too complex to support many different types of optimizers.

+Export the optimizer graph:
 ```python
 from optim.adam import AdamOnnxGraphBuilder